yorickpeterse/yorickpeterse.com/content/articles/debugging-with-pry.md

----
-title: Debugging With Pry
-created_at: 2011-11-27 00:00
-kind: article
-keywords:
-  - pry
-  - repl
-  - ruby
-  - debugging
-  - irb
-description: "Pry is a REPL (Read Eval Print Loop) that was written as a better alternative to IRB."
----

 Pry is a REPL (Read Eval Print Loop) that was written as a better alternative to IRB.
 It comes with syntax highlighting, code indentation that actually works and several other features that make it easier to debug code.
 I stumbled upon